unixerius/jurassic-security/Course design/README.md

 - A proper plan on the course content which fulfils the needs we identified.

+## Learning objectives

+- The topics which we will cover in detail.

+## Learning methods

+- Per learning objective, how will we achieve the objecive?

 ## End result of the training

 - A short abstract which helps attendees understand what they will gain.